 Behavioral and Community Health

-Alyssa is a Scientific Program Specialist at the National Institutes of Health Clinical Center.
+Alyssa is a Principal Investigator at the National Institutes of Health Clinical Center.
 Alyssa heads an interdisciplinary research team examining the health behaviors of vulnerable and diverse populations.
 Her vision for the SPH Alumni Association is to reinvigorate and engage the entire SPH "family" and create meaningful connections between students, faculty, and our 15,000+ alumni base.
 She is passionate about service and leadership and is honored to be leading an immensely capable team to promote the school that shaped her personally and professionally.